In This Article

 - Can’t start a companion chain (no plus one for your plus one)

-Southwest Rapid Rewards points are worth about 1.4 cents.
-You need 135,000 points to earn the Companion Pass, so those points alone are worth about $1,750.
-Because the Companion Pass allows you to bring a friend for just the cost of taxes and fees, we can safely double this value to $3,500.
+Southwest Rapid Rewards points are worth about 1.5 cents each.
+You need 135,000 points to earn the Companion Pass, so those points alone are worth about $2,025.
+And because the Companion Pass allows you to bring a plus-one for just the cost of taxes and fees, we can safely double this value to $4,050.

 The Basics of Earning the Southwest Companion Pass

-Once you’ve earned your Companion Pass, it’s valid for the remainder of the year you earned it in and for the following year after.
-So, earning the benefit in January 2022 gives you nearly 24 months of usage vs. earning it in December 2021 where you only get 13 months of usage.
+Why January?
+Because once you’ve earned your Companion Pass, it’s valid for the remainder of the calendar year you earned it in plus the following year after that.
+That means if you earn the Companion Pass in January 2024, you get almost 24 months of usage.
+However, if you earned it in December 2023, you’d get just 13 months of usage.

-We’re at the end of January now… The welcome bonuses have decreased… Is all hope for the Southwest Companion Pass lost if you haven’t started yet?
+We’re already in January now.
+The welcome bonuses have decreased since December.
+Is all hope for the Southwest Companion Pass lost if you haven’t started yet?

-Nope!
-Here’s how you can use the current welcome bonuses to earn yourself this coveted perk.
+Here’s how you can use the welcome bonuses offered on Southwest credit cards to earn yourself this coveted perk for the rest of 2024 and 2025.

 The Strategy to Earning Companion Pass Successfully

-Chase and Southwest offer a combined total of five personal and business credit cards.
-Below are the current welcome bonuses.
+Chase and Southwest offer a combined total of five personal and business credit cards, which you can use to your advantage to net you enough points for a Companion Pass.

 With these rules in mind, here’s the first strategy for earning the Companion Pass post-January.